 Fast Facts for Credit Students

-*Online *Complete the printable application found under Admissions and Records forms.
-Print and complete the PDF application and the deliver it to: The Admissions and Records Office in the Student Services Center or mail the completed application to: Admissions Office, Contra Costa College 2600 Mission Bell Drive, San Pablo, CA 94806.
+Ways to apply: Online or use the CCC Application (click here).
+Print and complete the PDF application and deliver it to: Admissions and Records in the Student Services Center or mail the completed application to: Admissions Office, Contra Costa College 2600 Mission Bell Drive, San Pablo, CA 94806.

-After submitting your application, you must obtain your student ID.
-Students retrieve the ID number and set up a password through the InSite Portal/WebAdvisor website.
+Enrolling After submitting your application, you must obtain your student ID.
+Students retrieve the ID number and set up a password through the InSite /WebAdvisor portal.
 Log in to WebAdvisor to determine your appointment and date.
-Choose your classes and enroll using WebAdvisor.
+Select your classes and enroll using WebAdvisor.

 Don’t Wait!
 Apply now and enroll at your earliest eligibility date for the best selection of classes.